We need to talk more openly about mental wellbeing and mental health. Now.

 Try different things and settle with what works best for you, not what others tell you you should do.
 Changes of habit have more chances of success if they come from within, not if they feel like something imposed by someone else.

 The Art of Not Giving a F…

 There is this book with this provocative title, The Subtle Art of Not Giving a F*ck, by Mark Manson, that I really recommend.
 It’s a great read for these crazy times.
-The premise of the book is very simple, but very powerful: focus on what is important in your life, really focus on it, and forget about all the rest.
+The premise of the book is simple but powerful: focus on what is important in your life, really focus on it, and forget about all the rest.

 It is a simple enough premise, but it’s not so easy to implement or live by.
-That’s why the book has 200 pages and not just the one paragraph explaining the premise as I have done above.
-If you look deep inside, you will realise that what really matters to you is less centered on money, the new car or that plump promotion, and more on people, love and relationships.
+That’s why the book has 200 pages and not just one paragraph explaining the premise as I have done above.
+If you look deep inside, you will realise that what really matters to you is less centred on money, the new car or that plump promotion and more on people, love and relationships.

 Love is in the air

 Human beings are loving machines, and I don’t mean this just in a romantic sense.
 We are made to love other people, be it family members, friends, or our other half, and we are really happy and full when we are content with how our relationships are going, when we love and feel loved.
 That’s why this pandemic has also been so tough for most of us; because even if you have been locked down with your loved ones, you probably missed spending time with your friends and wider family members.

 Mental wellbeing is a fine balance between love, relationships, economic safety, overall health, and finding your purpose in life, but from all of these, the most important ones are love and relationships, at least in my humble opinion.